symfony/symfony-docs/components/runtime.rst

 the component.
 This file runs the following logic:

 #.
 It instantiates a :class:`Symfony\\Component\\Runtime\\RuntimeInterface`;
 #.
+The runtime includes the front-controller script -- in this case
+   ``public/index.php`` -- making it run again.
+Make sure this doesn't cause problems.
+#.
 The callable (returned by ``public/index.php``) is passed to the Runtime, whose job
    is to resolve the arguments (in this example: ``array $context``);
 #.
 Then, this callable is called to get the application (``App\Kernel``);